dobanisola-scottlogic/scenario-2-20250908-135729/python-contestant/src/developer-readme.md

 - docs - source for the Sphinx documentation site
 - util - utility module for JSON handling and converting camelCase/snake_case attributes

-## NOTE
-The gradle build builds a python-contestant.zip that is used with code-server Currently it relies upon the docs_html having benn previously built using python.

-## TODO: Need better way to assemble docs_html via python so it can be picked up by the gradle build.

-#~~# Build documentation (don't need this bit any longer '~~~~& contestant distributable~~')~~

 To build:
 - Install Python
 - Open a terminal at the root of this project